 - The person in charge of managing each SaaS tool

-(On that last point, you’ll find as you go through the budgeting process that it’s best to centralize management of your SaaS subscriptions if you want to properly control costs — failing to centralize is a common SaaS mistake.)
+(On that last point, you will find as you go through the budgeting process that it is best to centralize management of your SaaS subscriptions if you want to properly control costs as failing to centralize is a common SaaS mistake.)

 Once you’ve gathered the details outlined in the bullets above, you will have the information needed to paint a clear picture of your company’s SaaS spending.
-For example, you’ll be able to quickly identify tools that are being maximized (ones that are delivering value) and tools that are underutilized (ones that aren’t delivering a return on investment).
+For example, you will be able to quickly identify tools that are being maximized, ones that are delivering value, and tools that are underutilized, ones that aren’t delivering a return on investment.
 SaaS inventories help you answer platform-specific questions like:

 - Do we need more licenses?

 - Is this tool valuable to its users?

 - Are we making an investment that is proportional to a tool’s value?

 SaaS inventories tend to be quantitative in nature, but don’t be afraid to gather qualitative information too.
 Spend a few minutes talking to power users about relevant SaaS products.
 Ask them how they use software, how often, what they use it for, if they think there are alternatives, etc. This qualitative data can provide depth to your inventory and help you back SaaS-related decisions with clear rationale.